1805864/CS220-AU-portfolio/index.md

 <br>

 Nadia is hardworking, compassionate and much liked and respected by her clients and collegues.
 She is passionate about the things she engages with and as a consequence gets results in difficult situations.
-She is tenacious
+She is tenacious and determined and exhibits courage and cler thinking in life and death situations.
+Guided by the ethical principles of The British Association for Counselling and Psychotherapy ( BACP) , Nadia makes well balanced and sensible decisions.
+During her training as a counsellor, I am aware that she received the Outstanding Student of the year award from her college.
+Supervisor